-Art Brokerage: American artist Millard Sheets, N.A.
-(1907-1989) was born in Pomona, CA. He studied at the Chouinard Art Institute (Los Angeles)and studied with F. Tolles Chamberlin and Clarence Hinkle.
+Art Brokerage: Millard Sheets, N.A.
+American Artist: b.
+1907-1989.
+Millard Sheets, N.A. was born in Pomona, CA. He studied at the Chouinard Art Institute (Los Angeles)and studied with F. Tolles Chamberlin and Clarence Hinkle.
 He was a member of the National Academy of Design, New York Water Color Club, American Watercolor Society, California Water Color Society.
 While still a teenager, his watercolors were accepted for exhibition in the annual California Water Color Society shows and by nineteen years of age, he was elected into membership.
 At twenty, even before he graduated from Chouinard, they hired him to teach watercolor painting while completing other aspects of his art education.
 By the early 1930s, he was well on his way to national recognition as a prominent American artist.
 He was exhibiting works in Paris, New York, Pittsburgh, Chicago, Houston, St. Louis, San Antonio, San Francisco, Washington D.C., Baltimore and many other cities throughout the United States.
 At home in Los Angeles, he was recognized as the leading figure and driving force behind the California Style watercolor movement.
 Between 1935 and 1941, the recognition, awards, and his output of high quality art increased.
 He was mentioned in numerous issues of Art Digest, had a color reproduction in the book Eyes on America, and in 1935 at age twenty-eight, he was the subject of a book published in Los Angeles.
 Sales of art enabled him to travel to Europe, Central America and Hawaii, where he painted on location.
 Although his watercolor painting techniques during this period varied from very tight to very loose, his personal style always came through.
 During World War II, he was an artist-correspondent for Life magazine and the United States Air Force in India and Burma.
 Many of his works from this period document the scenes of famine, war and death that he witnessed.
 This experience also affected his post war art for a number of years.
 Many of his works from the 1940s, painted in California and Mexico, reflect these mood shifts, especially when he used dark tonal values and depressing subject matter.
 After the 1950s, his style changed again, this time featuring brighter colors and often times depicting subjects from his travels around the world.